SimonIT/timetracker/README.md

 ## About

-This open source app brings Papierkram.de on your smartphone.
+This open source app brings Papierkram.de to your smartphone.
 This includes the following:
 * Functionality such as time tracking and documentation are fully supported.
 * The app is compatible with the official application.
 * Your timers are synchronized between app and desktop application.
 Start a timer in the app, stop it in the desktop application, just like that.